 Hydrangeas need a very rich growing medium and should therefore be planted into well-prepared beds with plenty of compost, old cow manure, and good garden soil.

 You can use your hydrangea flowers for cut flower displays, which, with the correct cut hydrangea care, should last for a couple of weeks.

-You will also find that the older varieties of hydrangeas — which, on the whole, have fairly small flower bracts — do not have such vibrant shades as the newer hybrids.
+You will find that the older varieties of hydrangeas — which, on the whole, have fairly small flower bracts — do not have such vibrant shades as the newer hybrids.

-Furthermore, many of the modern hydrangea hybrids do not seem to change as easily as the older types.
+Many of the modern hydrangea hybrids do not seem to change as easily as the older types.

 Therefore, if you want to have really good colors, it is advisable to buy named hybrids whenever possible.

 If you are aiming for a blue colour then be sure to avoid your hydrangeas growing in places with concrete close by as this often has lime in it which can leach into the soil and foil your efforts!

 Astoundingly, it is well within most people’s capabilities to actually change the color of their hydrangeas whether by using products from gardener’s supply stores or by simply using household organic materials!